 Don’t see what you want??: If you don’t see what you are looking for, please contact me via email., as I frequently have boxes on hand that I’ve not posted here.

-Shipping: In the USA I ship via USPS Priority Mail and internationally I use USPS International First Class Mail – it is slow but reliable.
+Shipping: In the USA I ship via USPS Priority Mail and internationally I use USPS International First Class Mail – it is slow but reliable and has tracking to most countries.

 Payment: I accept payment by PayPal.
 Payment due with order.